 - SD-WAN failover and failback

-What can we expect in the next versions?
+What’s coming in the next versions?

 Sophos Wireless APX Access Point Support